PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 cd prompt_sail
 ```

-Build the Docker images.
-It will build the images for backend and UI and pull mongodb and mongo-express images from Docker Hub.
+To build the Docker images, execute the following command.
+This will build the images for the backend and UI, and pull the MongoDB and Mongo Express images from Docker Hub.
+All environment variables are set for you, but you can change them.
 ```bash
 docker-compose -f docker-compose-build.yml up --build
 ```